 That usually means opting for studio-grade headphones or monitors, which don’t try to augment the bass or add unnecessary punch to the treble.
 One such company that’s made a name for itself with quality, hand-assembled, American-made headphones is Grado Labs, based out of Brooklyn, New York.

 Even its most basic of models—like the SR60e and SR80e—provide a much sought-after, balanced response, and exceptional clarity for their price range.
 What’s more, they ooze style with an iconic, adjustable design and fake leather headband that ensures a comfortable listening experience.

 Not every music lover is an audiophile, and even those who are can appreciate convenience when they see it.
 Wireless headphones don’t sound as good as wired ones, and you’re far more limited in terms of which models you can go for when cutting the audio cord.

-Also best suited to Apple devices are the BeatsX, Apple’s other small wireless in-ear headphones.
+Also best suited to Apple devices are the BeatsX (our review), Apple’s other small wireless in-ear headphones.
 Since they carry the Beats name they’re also fairly bass-heavy, but they sound good and are very comfortable.
-Both the AirPods and BeatsX are super-easy to pair, with fast charging, and a built in microphone for talking on the phone or chatting to Siri.
+Both the AirPods and BeatsX are super-easy to pair, with fast charging, and a built-in microphone for talking on the phone or chatting to Siri.

-7. KORG Miniature Synths
+8. KORG Miniature Synths

 While this list was intended for people buying music-related gifts for other people, maybe you want to buy some of these goodies for yourself instead.
 If so, that’s OK, you’re allowed to treat yourself every once in a while.